deutschebank/fluxnova-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 You have to provide the fully qualified classname between the `<class>` tags.
 Additional properties can be specified using the `<properties>` element.
 The restrictions which apply for [providing a custom process engine configuration class]({{< relref "#provide-a-custom-process-engine-configuration-class" >}}) are also valid for process engine plugins:

- * Plugin class must be visible in the classpath for the Camunda subsystem.
+ * Plugin class must be visible in the classpath for the Flowave subsystem.
  * Properties map can be used for invoking primitive valued setters (Integer, String, Boolean) that follow the Java Bean conventions.